At a glance

 Why study Venus?

 The Sun rises in the east and sets in the west, except if you are on Venus.
 That’s because it rotates on its axis in the opposite direction from other planets, and nobody knows why.
-This is just one of the many mysteries of Venus, a cloud-shrouded hellscape with an atmosphere 50 times denser than Earth’s, and average surface temperatures of 470 degrees Celsius (878 degrees Fahrenheit)—hot enough to melt lead.
+This is just one of the many mysteries of our second planet, a cloud-shrouded hellscape with an atmosphere 50 times denser than Earth’s, and average surface temperatures of 470 degrees Celsius (878 degrees Fahrenheit)—hot enough to melt lead.

 Venus is currently inhospitable, but it wasn’t always that way.
 Missions there have observed granite-like rocks on the surface, which require abundant water to form.
 In the early solar system when the Sun was cooler, scientists think the planet may have had liquid water on the surface for 2 billion years—far longer than Mars, which may have had liquid water for 300 million years.
 Water is the key to life as we know it, so did Venus once have life?